Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-interactive-notifications.md

 <img class="img-responsive" src="{{ site.baseurl }}/assets/AndroidInteractiveNotification.png" />

 The SDK uses a NotificationCompat.Builder to create the notification to display.
 A new class called ETNotifications will create the notification.
 This class contains an interface that allows you to override the functionality provided by the SDK.
-In order to override this funtionality, call ETNotification.setNotificationBuilder as shown in the following code:
+In order to override this functionality, call ETNotification.setNotificationBuilder as shown in the following code:

 ~~~
     ETNotifications.setNotificationBuilder(new ETNotificationBuilder() {